Looking Locally: Object-Centric Vision Transformers as Foundation Models for Efficient Segmentation: Methods

 \subsection{Fovea-like Input Patching}

 We equip our ViT-based model with a multi-resolution, fovea-inspired patching mechanism that centers around the object of interest.
 The mechanism preserves high-resolution detail at the object center and coarser coverage in peripheral regions.
 Specifically, we derive the object center \(\mu = (\mu_x, \mu_y)\) and covariance \(\Sigma\) from the ground-truth mask, yielding a 2D Gaussian \(\mathcal{N}(\mu,\Sigma)\) that approximates the object's spatial extent and orientation in compressed form.
 For input sampling, the Gaussian serves as a spatial input query—similar to the prompts in SAM variants---from which we then draw patches at multiple scales.
+Mask-derived Gaussian prompts use image moments of the target mask to estimate both the object center and a full covariance matrix, so they can encode scale and orientation.
+This differs from box-derived prompts, which use only an axis-aligned box and therefore do not contain mask-shape or orientation information beyond the box extents.

 We define $K$ patch sizes $p_1 < p_2 < \dots < p_K$, from smallest (highest resolution) to largest.
 We fix the total number of patches $N$ and choose $N_i$ patches for patch size $p_i$ as follows.
 First, we compute default numbers $\hat N_i$ by approximating the integral of the 2D Gaussian and dividing by $p_i^2$, scaled by a coverage parameter $c \in (0.1,2)$ that controls the density of patch sampling.
 Then, starting at the coarsest resolution (i.e., $p_K$), we compute $N_i = \min(\hat N_i, N - \sum_{j=i+1}^K N_j)$.
 As a result, the chosen patches cover the Gaussian inner area with a density proportional to $c$ and the number of chosen patches per size distributes itself from coarse to fine until the total number of patches $N$ is reached ($N = \sum_i^K N_i$).